 The following discussion contains summaries of selected legal aspects of mortgage loans, including the Qualified Loans, that are general in nature.
 Because these legal aspects are governed in part by applicable state law, which laws may differ substantially, the summaries do not purport to be complete nor to reflect the laws of any particular state nor to encompass the laws of all states in which the mortgaged properties may be situated.
 The summaries are qualified in their entirety by reference to the applicable federal and state laws governing the Qualified Loans.
 Because Farmer Mac guarantees the timely payment of principal and interest on the certificates to holders, and because Farmer Mac is authorized to borrow up to \$1.5 billion from the Secretary of the Treasury, the impact of any adverse effects described in the summaries of selected legal aspects of the Qualified Loans below is not likely to affect Farmer Mac's guarantee or distributions to holders.
 However, because Farmer Mac anticipates that its future contingent liabilities in respect of guarantees of outstanding securities will greatly exceed its resources, including its limited ability to borrow from the United States Treasury, it is possible that the adverse effects described below could affect distributions to holders.
-See "Risk Factors - Farmer Mac's guarantee of the timely payment of interest on and principal of certificates is limited."
+See "Risk Factors - Farmer Mac's guarantee of the timely payment of interest on and principal of each class of certificates entitled to receive interest or principal or interest and principal is limited."